Kaleido-subs/FSN-Heavens-Feel/02/hf2-petzku-qc.md

-check timing on these, feels mistimed. notably the very last one should probably have a gap before it. on successive listens, it starts to feel less off. idk why
+check timing on these, feels mistimed. notably the very last one should probably have a gap before it. on successive listens, it starts to feel less off. idk why (Looks fine on spectrogram, Keep this noted for 2nd QC by basheer.)